 Who can say that he is free from sin and does not need God’s mercy?
 As people of this restless time of ours, wavering between the emptiness of self-exaltation and the humiliation of despair, we have a greater need than ever for a regenerating experience of mercy. – Blessed Pope John Paul II, Regina Caeli message, April 10, 1994

-Divine Mercy Sunday at the Cathedral of Saints Peter & Paul, Providence
+Join us for Divine Mercy Sunday at the Cathedral of Saints Peter & Paul, Providence

 Origin of Divine Mercy Sunday, the Divine Mercy image, the Chaplet, and the Novena